 Tracy Edwards: I am in quite a unique position because I’ve raced around the world with 17 men and 12 women, so the comparison is interesting.
 I don’t want to say that one is better than the other.
 It’s just very different.
 With mixed and male crews, I’ve seen a lot of friction.
 I like sailing with men, but there is this lack of pressure and ego with women, the lack of having to be something you’re not.

 The guys on Atlantic Privateer would drive me nuts because they wouldn’t talk.
 They could go days without saying a word.
-We talked on the women’s boat all the time, and we didn’t have a single argument the whole trip.
+We always talked on the women’s boat, and we didn’t have a single argument the whole trip.
 We had feisty discussions about which sails should be up because I didn’t have a team of sheep.
 I had a group of smart, strong, and skilled women who all had opinions.
 So we had some very in-depth debates about how we were sailing the boat, but we never had an argument that involved personalities.

 In a TED Talk, you mentioned that every ocean has its personality.
 In which way?

-Tracy Edwards: The North Atlantic ocean is probably my favorite ocean.
+Tracy Edwards: The North Atlantic Ocean is probably my favorite ocean.
 It’s like a gangly puppy, carefree, just getting on with it.
-Even when there’s a storm, or it’s gray, nasty, and horrible, it still has that sense of excitement, and you feel you’re going to be okay.
+Even when there’s a storm, or it’s gray, nasty, and horrible, it still has that sense of excitement, and you feel you’ll be okay.
 And then there is the Southern Ocean, which is brooding.
-You don’t get a second chance, and there is this sense of darkness and foreboding.
+You don’t get a second chance; there is this sense of darkness and foreboding.

 You feel like you’re being watched in the Southern Ocean.
 I know that sounds weird, but we all experienced this.
 Maybe it’s because of the albatrosses that are always looking at you.
 And the South Atlantic is sort of between the two.
 It’s the joyful happiness of the North Atlantic and not quite as brooding as the Southern Ocean.
 It’s like a stepping stone, a teacher showing you what the waves will be like in the Southern Ocean.